mathiasertl/django-hashers-passlib/README.md

     <algorithm>$<content>

-... where "<algorithm>" is the identifier used to select what hasher should handle the hash.
-The only difference the Modular Crypt Format is that it misses the leading `$` sign.
+... where "&ltlalgorithm&gt;" is the identifier used to select what hasher class should handle the hash.
+The only difference to the Modular Crypt Format is that it misses the leading `$` sign.
 Note that the `$` in the middle is a mandatory delimiter.

-This module works by modifying the hash schemes so they fit into this scheme before storing them in the database.
+This module modifies the hash schemes so they fit into this scheme before storing them in the database.
 The modifications are absolutely reversible - in fact this module depends on it being reversible, our hashers won't work any other way.
 Depending on the original hash scheme, the hashes are modified in one of several ways:

 1. Some "standard" modular crypt hashes just have the leading `$` stripped.
 2. Some modular crypt hash schemes with ambiguous identifiers are (i.e. `$1$`